Reconnecting

 }

-It is also important that in the approach proposed at the very end of the Elapsed
+It is also important that in the approach proposed at the very end of the Elapsed event code timer has to

 be retriggered for another lap.
-This is because timer has AutoReset
+This is because timer has AutoReset property set to false and

 it allows to avoid having another event triggered when reconnect procedure takes longer than timespan between events